shannon95ng/v4/content/jobs/Peach & Lily/index.md

 url: 'https://www.peachandlily.com//'
 ---

-- Created marketing assets from campaign ideation through design development.
-- Assistant to the CEO in print and digital content creation to promote brand identity.
+- Created graphic assets for multiple uses –eCommerce, video, social, print
-- Collaborated with senior designers in packaging design from conception to production.
+- Assisted with the senior designer in packaging design from conception to production.
-- Produced rich media content for social media platforms and newsletters.
-- Jointly managed Peach & Lily's online store with team members using Shopify.
+- Participated in the creation & launch of the namesake skincare collection.